Students can choose from more than 850 courses in 45 departments and programs of study, with special emphasis on interdisciplinary opportunities.

 More than half of all students study abroad, usually for a semester or two in junior year.
-Our well-known Schools Abroad, in 37 sites in 16 countries, offers an immersive learning experience unlike any other.
+Their well-known CV Starr Schools Abroad, at 37 sites in 16 countries, offers an immersive learning experience unlike any other.

 Every Middlebury student participates in the first-year seminar program, which features small, intensive courses with a focus on developing critical thinking and effective writing skills.
 Recent subjects include Cities in Crisis, Language and Social Justice, and The Women of Game of Thrones.